MarieRaasch/biol217/Metagenomics.md

 # Contigs Data preparation

-You need to convqqase is an anvi’o contigs-db database that contains key information associated with your sequences.
+"A contigs database is an anvi’o database that contains key information associated with your sequences" (anvio.org) "Contigs database is a modern, more talented form of a FASTA file, where you can store additional information about your sequences "

 ```
 cd /work_beegfs/sunam236/Metagenomics/3_binning_out